-In July 2016, Nashville was one of ten cities awarded a Choice Neighborhoods Planning Grant by the U.S. Department of Housing and Urban Development (HUD).
-The Metropolitan Development and Housing Agency (MDHA) served as the lead grantee and the Martha O'Bryan Center (MOBC) as the co-grantee.
-MOBC was also responsible for leading the People planning component of the Transformation Plan.
-As outlined by HUD, the Choice Neighborhoods Initiative is a competitive grant program designed to address struggling neighborhoods with distressed public housing through a comprehensive approach of channeling public and private investments into services, educational programming, crime prevention, transportation and infrastructure with the specific requirement of preserving affordable housing.

-The \$500,000 grantfunded a comprehensive neighborhood revitalization plan for JC Napier Place (Napier) and

-Tony Sudekum Apartments (Sudekum), as well as the surrounding neighborhood.
-The target neighborhood is larger than the footprint of Napier and Sudekum and is located less than one mile south of downtown Nashville (Figure 6).
-The boundaries of the target neighborhood are defined by Interstate 40 to the north and east, the railroad to the south, and 4th Avenue to the west.
-By leveraging support from public, private and non-profit partners throughout the community, the vision of the Choice Neighborhoods Planning Grant for Napier and Sudekum is to provide a framework to accomplish the following:

-- Ensure there is a 1 for 1 replacement of the 821 existing federally subsidized units, which are broken down to 443 units at Sudekum and 378 units at Napier - Prioritize resident and community-driven planning process - Establish a mixed-income, mixed-use community that will welcome, support and improve opportunities for new and existing residents.
+2 PLANNING OVERVIEW INTRODUCTION In July 2016, Nashville was one of ten (10) cities awarded a Choice Neighborhoods Planning Grant by the U.S. Department of Housing and Urban Development (HUD) The Metropolitan Development and Housing Agency (MDHA) served as the lead grantee and Martha O'Bryan Center (MOB) as the co-grantee.
+MOB was also responsible for leading the People planning component of the Transformation Plan.
+As outlined by HUD, the Choice Neighborhoods Initiative is a competitive grant program designed to address struggling neighborhoods with distressed public housing through a comprehensive approach of channeling public and private investments services, educational programming, prevention, transportation and infrastructure with specific requirement of preserving affordable housing.
+The \$500,000.00 grant funded a comprehensive neighborhood revitalization plan for JC Napier Place Homes (Napier) and Tony Sudekum Apartments (Sudekum), as well as the surrounding neighborhood.
+The target neighborhood is larger than the footprint of Napier and Sudekum and is located less than one mile south of downtown Nashville (Figure 7).
+The boundaries of the target neighborhood are defined by Interstate 40 to the North and East, the railroad to the South, and 4th Avenue to the West.
+By leveraging support from public, private and non-profit partners throughout the community, the vision of the Choice Neighborhoods Planning Grant for Napier-Sudekum is to provide a framework to accomplish the following: Ensure there is a 1 for 1 replacement of the 821 traditional public housing units, which are broken down to 443 units at Sudekum and 378 units at Napier Prioritize resident and community driven planning process

-Figure 6.
-Map showing the overall Envision Napier and Sudekum Choice Neighborhood target area
+Figure 7.
+Map showing the overall Envision Napier Sudekum Choice Neighborhood target area

-- Enhance and improve the economic and cultural diversity of South Nashville - Ensure green, sustainable and financially feasible development - Connect with and leverage other local initiatives

-PLANNING FOCUS AREAS

-HUD built the Choice Neighborhoods Initiative to focus on three core goals: people, neighborhood and housing.
-In some instances, HUD works with local Choice Neighborhoods Planning grantees to add additional core goals.
-In consultation with HUD staff after initial evaluation of target area conditions and following their site visit on November 18, 2016, the education component of the People core goal was elevated to be a free-standing core goal.

-That addition led Envision Napier and Sudekum (ENS) to be structured around four core goals, which are as follows:
+Figure 8.
+JC Napier Homes Apartments - Establish a mixed-income, mixed-use community that will welcome, support and improve opportunities for new and existing residents. - Enhance and improve the economic and cultural diversity of South Nashville - Ensure green, sustainable and financially feasible development - Connect with and take advantage of other local initiatives PLANNING FOCUS AREAS HUD has built the Choice Neighborhoods program to focus on three core goals: people, neighborhood and housing.
+In some instances HUD has worked with a local Choice Neighborhoods Planning grantee to add additional core goals when appropriate.
+In consultation with HUD staff after initial evaluation of target area conditions and following their site visit on November 18, 2016, the education component of the People core goal was elevated to be a free standing core goal.
+That addition has led Envision Napier Sudekum (ENS) to be structured around four core goals, which are as follows: People: Support positive outcomes for families who live